Can You Paint Granite Countertops? Yes, You Can!

 It is the most important step, to begin with.
 Primers act as the base foundation and sit on the unfinished surface to make it potent enough to embrace top coats.

-For preparing a granite countertop you can use types of primer paint like the Giani IronCore Primer or the Kilz Adhesion Primer, these are wonderful products that work with the majority of the surfaces and offer an excellent platform for the main paint.
+For preparing a granite countertop you can use types of primer paint like the Giani IronCore Primer (made specifically for granite countertops) or the Kilz Adhesion Primer, these are wonderful products that work with the majority of the surfaces and offer an excellent platform for the main paint.

 Such primers are destined to work on glossy layers, so you can be assured about the functionality.
 Start by soaking the primer on a paint roller and applying it to the granite surface from one end to the other.